JSMassmann/jsmassmann.github.io/index.md

 ## My preprints and notes

-I have so far published 1 preprint.
+I have so far published 2 preprints.
 I shall keep a repository of all my papers, as well as their LaTeX source code, on this website.
 I'm quite pedantic and consistent in spacing, etc. in LaTeX.

 - "Extending the Veblen Function" w/ A. Kwon
   - [PDF](papers/DimVeb/Dimensional_Veblen.pdf)